-Give a concise summary of your article in an abstract of approx. 250 words in a single paragraph.
+Give a concise summary of your article in an abstract of 200 words maximum.
 As abstracts are published separately by abstracting and indexing services, please spell out abbreviations at first use and do not include footnotes, tables, figures or equations.
 Avoid using references.
-If it is essential to use a reference in the abstract, please expand it as per journal reference style.
+If it is essential to use a literature reference in the abstract, please give full bibliographic destails as per journal reference style.
+Abstracts are to be structured with the following headings: